-If your shares are held by an online stock broker or other type of custodian, the transaction will be seamless to the shareholder and will be handled electronically.
+If your shares are held by an online stock broker or other type of custodian, the transaction will be seamless and will be handled electronically.

 There would normally not be any tax implications from a reverse stock split.
 One exception is a reverse split where cash payments were issued to shareholders in lieu of fractional shares.
-These distributions would be subject to capital gains or losses depending upon the shareholder’s cost basis and holding period.
-This of course, would not be an issue if the shares were held in a tax-advantaged retirement account like an IRA.
+These distributions may be subject to capital gains taxes depending upon the shareholder’s cost basis and holding period.
+This would not be an issue if the shares are held in a tax-advantaged retirement account such as an IRA.

 Whether a reverse stock split ultimately works out to be a positive or negative for shareholders will depend on the situation surrounding the specific company.
 Investors should look at any reverse stock split based on the unique issues and fundamentals of the individual company and its stock.